 Tel: 0121 348 8120

-The ruins can be seen from the viewing platform on Saturdays and Sundays from 9.00am-5.00pm.
+Weoley Castle ruins can be viewed from the viewing platform which is open every day throughout the year during daylight hours.
 There are also special events throughout the year when the ruins will be open.
 Please see the website for more details: www.birminghammuseums.org.uk/weoley